hojat72elect/hojat72elect/README.md

 ## Hojat is here  <img src="Hi.gif" width="30px" height=30px>

-- 🔭 Currently searching for a job as native Android developer 🤓🥸🥳.
+- 🔭 Currently searching for a job as Kotlin developer 🤓🥸🥳.
 - 👯 I’m looking forward to collaborate on android apps that focus on Computer Vision (CV) or Natural Language Understanding (NLU).
 - 🤔 I’m looking for a pal who's interested in pair programming in Android, JVM, or C++.
 - 💬 Ask me about Android SDK and androidx documents; I can weep all day long about Android fragmentation 😭😁.